chocoluffy/wechat_web_scraper/README.md

 ✔️(2016.7.16)Add a play mode.
 Allow user to try their own texts with our database, just not updated database.
 Add an auth like "author has to be ada" e.t.c.

-- Add field checking for forms, so that we allows users to upload empty field when in "playmode".
+✔️(2016.7.17)Add field checking for forms, so that we allows users to upload empty field when in "playmode".

+- Allow short english text being uploaded and texts, prepared for twitter and facebook feeds.

 - A fancier UI?